-While being persistent is essential, don’t become a pest.
+While being persistent is essential, don’t cross the line into being pushy.
 In other words, letting your lists rest is equally important.

-Don’t call the same donors over and over again if you see that they don’t answer.
+Don’t call the same constituents over and over again if you see that they don’t answer.
 Instead, switch to another group of fresh donors.

 After a couple of weeks, you can put the previous segment back into the calling pool again.